Margin lending from Schwab

 - Take advantage of timely market opportunities or make investment changes when you want.

-- Repay the loan at your own pace, as long as you maintain the required level of equity in your account.
+- Repay the margin debit at your own pace, as long as you maintain the required level of equity in your account.

-- Enjoy a cost-effective borrowing option with competitive rates.
+- Enjoy a cost-effective borrowing option with competitive rates, where applicable.

 - Possibly deduct the interest against your net investment income.
 (Please consult your tax advisor.)